 At Rural Ministries we have direct experience of Weebly (I manage my own church's website) and Squarespace.
 In fact Rural Ministries' own website uses Squarespace although we did have an expert Dave Valler modify it slightly.
 If you are looking for a cheap and easy to use option then we can recommend Weebly.

 There are also several Christian organisations that provide specialist templates aimed at churches.
 These include:

 Proclaim It, Church123, Church edit, and Sharefaith

 One of the advantage of these Christian sites is that they often have a large selection of pictures that you can use and these are more likely to be relevant to you than secular providers.
 However they do not normally offer free plans and generally cost between £150 and £200 per year.

 All the providers give you the opportunity to try them out for free so it is worth giving a few a go and seeing how you get on.
 You are bound to have questions but most all either have a help-desk or tutorials you can use.

-With these providers building a website is not difficult but it does take time to plan it and prepare the text that you will want to put on it – we will look at this in part 2 next month.
+With these providers building a website is not difficult but it does take time to plan it and prepare the text that you will want to put on it – we will look at this in part 2 which you can find here.